I was introduced to the art of thrifting a few years back when I was going through a rough patch and desperately needed attire for an interview.

 Have you ever spotted a spunky item you’d like to try, but you have reservations because of the price?
 Well, thrift stores offer this option, minus the buyer’s remorse.

-If it turns out that the colorful dress, oversized pair of earrings or leather purse no longer tickles your fancy, you won’t be stressed out about it if you only spent a few bucks.
+If it turns out that the colorful dress, pair of oversized earrings or leather purse no longer tickles your fancy, you won’t be stressed out about it if you only spent a few bucks.

-Or you may discover you just landed a treasure.
+Or, you may discover you just landed a treasure.
 A former co-worker was in desperate need of collared shirts for work, so he picked up a few from the Salvation Army.
 One of them happened to stand out because it was extremely bright.
 Upon further examination, we discovered it was a Lacoste shirt worth $70, and he got it for $1.75!

 Children grow way too fast!
 I wish I’d listened to the countless warnings during my first pregnancy so I wouldn’t have spent so much on items my son didn’t even use.